stackcheats/stacksheets/Replace-H2-with-Postgres.md

 create database wso2postgres;
 ```

-After a successful creation, try to connect to the `wso2postgres` database using the following command
+After successful creation, try to connect to the `wso2postgres` database using the following command

 ```psql
 \c wso2postgres;